ncipollo/git-squish/README.md

 - `[branch-refname]` - Optional.
 The branch to squash (e.g., "refs/heads/feature").
 If omitted, uses the current branch.
 - `<upstream-spec>` - Required.
 The upstream to rebase onto (e.g., "main" or "origin/main").

+## GPG Signing Support

+git-squish will respect your existing Git GPG signing configuration.
+If you have GPG signing enabled in your Git config, the squashed commit will be signed automatically.